LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/input-types.rst

 Input Types
 ===========

-As you know from using the web sites, it's possible to use more than simple text inputs.
-There are additional input *types* that each have a specific purpose.
+As you know from interacting with web forms, it's possible to use more than simple text inputs.
+There are additional input *types*, each with different uses.
 Many of the elements are ``<input>`` tags with a different ``type`` value, however some have entirely different tag names.

 Basic Text Inputs
 -----------------